Citing concern over COVID-19, Y Combinator moves demo day online – TechCrunch

 Startup accelerator Y Combinator announced today that it has moved its demo day online, citing a “growing concern over COVID-19,” or coronavirus.
 The demo day has historically drawn crowds of Silicon Valley elite, journalists and both national and international venture capitalists to watch more than 100 startups come out to the world.

-“While we won’t be able to recreate every aspect of Demo Day, we’ll try our best to create an amazing experience for our founders and investors,” Y Combinator said in a memo.
-Y Combinator’s 30th annual demo day will be pre-recorded and released to investors on Monday March 23, per the memo.
+“While we won’t be able to recreate every aspect of Demo Day, we’ll try our best to create an amazing experience for our founders and investors,” Y Combinator said in a blog post.
+Y Combinator’s 30th annual demo day will be pre-recorded and released to investors on Monday March 23, per the post.

 Thanks to a mix of history and glamour, demo day is the culminating day of a YC startup’s accelerator experience.
 It’s a big audience full of check writers and fast typers, and at the least, they’ll get a tweet or a couple of sign-ups.
 The move to remote, in some way, dims that excitement.